 Related Reading: 12 Clear Signs You Are Infatuated And Not In Love

 If you think the only way to deal with this sadness is by talking about it with them, then, by all means, do what you think is going to make you feel better.
 Talk to that person, if you are on talking terms with them.
-Make sure that you get to a certain sort of understanding where they support you.
-That’s the least they can do, right?
-This walking on fire seems a tad bit easy when the other person is at least kind enough to be understanding about your feelings.
+Make sure that you get to a certain sort of understanding where they support you, understand you, and don’t dislike you because of it.
+This walking on fire might get easier when the other person is at least kind enough to be understanding about your feelings.

-But that support is still not viable, since it depends on the situation.
-If you are completely out of touch with that person, it is better to cut them out of your life temporarily and follow the no contact rule until you’re sure you’ve got a grip on your feelings.
+But that support is not always viable from your unrequited crush, since it depends on the situation.
+If you are completely out of touch with them, it is better to cut them out of your life temporarily and follow the no contact rule until you’re sure you’ve got a grip on your feelings.
 Sometimes, it can be more helpful to not talk to them at all.

-You will feel the need to talk, but talking to them will only make things difficult, since you will never find the answers you are looking for.
+You will feel the urge to talk to them, but staying in touch will only make things difficult since you will never find the answers you are looking for.
 It is not their responsibility to make you feel less sad; it is yours.
 You must learn to move on.
 So, consider the smarter thing to do here.
 Is confronting them going to make your woes go away or will it make things worse?

 5. Find the closure that you deserve